matheus-pereira/elric/website/versioned_docs/version-25.x/TimerMocks.md

 });
 ```

 Lastly, it may occasionally be useful in some tests to be able to clear all of the pending timers.
-For this, we have `jest.clearAllTimers()`.
+For this, we have `elric.clearAllTimers()`.

-The code for this example is available at [examples/timer](https://github.com/facebook/jest/tree/main/examples/timer).
+The code for this example is available at [examples/timer](https://github.com/facebook/elric/tree/main/examples/timer).